maverickactuary/1actuary/content/3buildingblocks/reinsurance-for.md

 **Avoid the winner's curse.** Specialists know the [winner's curse](https://en.wikipedia.org/wiki/Winner%27s_curse) operates in [group risk](https://www.actuaries.digital/2014/07/22/the-winners-curse/) markets and in [reinsurance](https://www.casact.org/education/clrs/2011/handouts/R3-Rozema.pdf).
 Let the curse work for you &mdash; or do better still.

 **Be more ambitious and rigorous.** Reinsurers must be convinced up front by your plans, expertise and ability to deliver.
 The need to match ongoing expected mortality experience requires a focus on distribution and underwriting.

+**Increase your expertise.** The big reinsurer-sponsored conferences are long gone, but they can still provide market knowledge and support in the areas of underwriting, claims, pricing and distribution.

 **Conserve cash.** Writing a protection policy usually means a large cash outflow at time 0, not least because of the need to fund substantial adviser initial commission.
 Reinsurance can mitigate or remove this: it is possible to be cash-positive immediately.